MischaU8/yumyum/lofting/using-profile-curves-when-lofting_fmanOFdmqJU.md

 Uploaded: 2023-04-18
 Tags: lofting, profile-curves

-# Using Profile Curves when Lofting in Plasticity

 To help define the shape when lofting curves you can use [[Profile Curves]].

 In this example I'll loft these four curves and use the oval and rounded rectangle curves as profiles.